Planetary Gearboxes: Design, Function and Selection

 A single-stage planetary gearbox typically achieves ratios of i = 3:1 to 10:1.
 Multi-stage designs (2 or 3 stages) reach up to i = 1000:1 or higher.
 The exact achievable ratio depends on the tooth counts of sun gear, planet gears, and ring gear.

-Backlash is the play between the gear flanks in a gear mesh.
-In positioning applications, backlash causes positioning errors when the direction of motion changes, since the drive element must first overcome the clearance before the output moves.
-Precision planetary gearboxes achieve backlash values of < 1 arcminute; standard versions have 2–5 arcminutes.
+Backlash is the clearance between meshing gear flanks.
+In positioning applications it causes errors on direction reversal, since the drive must first close the gap before the output responds.
+Precision planetary gearboxes achieve less than 1 arcmin; standard versions 2–5 arcmin.

 Alexander Olenberger